Updated: October 24, 2023

 - providing access would be prejudicial or commercially sensitive.

 If we can’t provide you with access to the information because of one or more of these reasons (which we will confirm in writing) we will consider reasonable alternatives that may satisfy all parties.
 You’ll generally be able to access your personal information without cost but, if we think a charge is reasonable it will not be excessive and will not apply to lodging a request for access.

-Where your personal information may end up
+Where my personal information may end up?